Hassan-Eid-Hassan/terraform-devops-tools/README.md

  - **High Availability:** The cluster remains operational even if one or more master nodes fail.
  - **Load Balancing:** Traffic to the API server is distributed across multiple master nodes, improving performance.
  - **Etcd Cluster:** Multiple master nodes form an etcd cluster, providing data redundancy and consistency.

+## Notes

+- **Network Load Balancer:** will only create in HA mode, more then 1 master.
+- **In Cluster Applications:** the needed Application will be only create if it's value = `"true"`
+- **Traefik:** will create only in two cases, if you set it's value = `"true"` and if there is more than 1 master (HA mode).
+- **IgressRoute:** the IngressRoute will be create (but not applied) if Traefik created and you will find the mainfistes in `/root` and you should edit the host in this files to your Domain.

+**Don't forget to make your Domain route the traffic to Network Load Balancer (HA mode) or master node (none-HA mode).**
+**All the Applications uses `emptydir`, so if you wish to make your Data persist edit the files to use PV and PVC.**

 ## Usage